Growth Through Adversity

 It exposes:

-• where we’re stretched thin
+- where you feel stretched thin

 That can feel uncomfortable.
+Sometimes deeply uncomfortable.

 But that discomfort is often the signal that the process of growth has begun.
+You’re learning how to handle something that was out of your league before.
+You’re developing new capabilities.
+Ones that weren’t required in the earlier chapters.

 When Struggle Feels Like Suffering